nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 In this module you will learn:

 1. The CRD's involved in applying and customizing NAP for the NIC
-2. How to create a custom NGINX APP Protect policy.
+2. How to create an NGINX APP Protect policy customized to an API
-3. How to modify the VirtualServer object to enable NGINX APP Protect policy on your set of APIs
+3. How to modify the VirtualServer object to enable NGINX APP Protect policy on an API

 ## 1. CRD's to Enable and Customize NAP for the NIC